TreeView Specs

 • _visible: a list of visible rows derived from expanded nodes

-Node headers are attached once and reused:
+Node visuals are attached once and reused:

 The visible row list is recomputed during PrepareChildren: